 The main reason why using packing cubes results in fewer wrinkles is that nothing moves in there.
 If you have to remove an item, you don’t have to re-arrange your whole suitcase.
 Make sure to pack your cubes full of clothes, so that they’re packed pretty tight.

-Packing cubes: Roll or fold?
+Packing Cubes: Roll or Fold?

-When it comes to packing their packing cubes, people usually are confused on how to do it.
+When it comes to packing their packing cubes, people usually are confused about how to do it.
 If you’ve never rolled your clothes when packing, it’s a great way to save space, but results in slightly more wrinkles.
 (For proper rolling, go to youtube and type: “How to roll clothes”, there are many excellent video guides.)